 The rest have to think about everything to charm the right type of people — people who are motivated enough to give to the cause.

 From the promotion and making sure the event is safe to the type of venue and every little thing in between, the devil is in the details.

+- The cost is often too high.
 This is particularly true for small nonprofits who are at a distinct disadvantage compared to their larger peers: Putting upfront a significant investment for an event can seriously strain the already thin resources.

+- There is a limit of how many people can attend the event.
 Any venue is limited in terms of how many people it can hold, meaning you can’t maximize the reach, participation, and ultimately, revenue.

+- Risk of an event being ruined or diminished beyond your control.
 A notable guest or two may not arrive, health and safety concerns about an ongoing pandemic may evolve, the weather may not be in your favor, and so on.

 In-person events are far from being the best possible option for generating funds, but they are so deeply embedded in our culture that nonprofit organizations continue doing them.

 Luckily, there are better fundraising strategies to utilize existing resources and make the most out of your fundraising efforts.